pallets/jinja/docs/templates.rst

 ~~~~

 Jinja allows you to calculate with values.
 This is rarely useful in templates
-but exists for completeness sake.
+but exists for completeness' sake.
 The following operators are supported:

 \+
-    Adds two objects with each other.
-Usually numbers but if both objects are
+    Adds two objects together.
+Usually the objects are numbers but if both are
     strings or lists you can concatenate them this way.
 This however is not
     the preferred way to concatenate strings!
 For string concatenation have
     a look at the ``~`` operator.  ``{{ 1 + 1 }}`` is ``2``.

 \-
-    Substract two numbers from each other.  ``{{ 3 - 2 }}`` is ``1``.
+    Substract the second number from the first one.  ``{{ 3 - 2 }}`` is ``1``.

 /
     Divide two numbers.
 The return value will be a floating point number.